shrinerb/shrine/README.md

 Whenever the attacher uploads or deletes files, it sends a `context` hash which includes `:record`, `:name`, and `:action` keys, so that you can perform processing or generate location differently depending on this information.
-See [Context] section for more details.
+See "Context" section for more details.

-For more information about `Shrine::Attacher`, see [Using Attacher] guide.
+For more information about `Shrine::Attacher`, see the [Using Attacher] guide.

 ## Plugin system